MichaelRow/Lyrics/README.md

 ###System Requirement
 * Mac OS X 10.9 (Mavericks) or higher.
+* (For Swift and NSURLSession used in the project are only available on 10.9 and later)

 ###Build Requirement
 * Mac OS X 10.11 (El Capitan) or higher.